Motor Vehicle Accident Statistics: News and Updates June 2025

 • The National Highway Traffic Safety Administration (NHTSA) proposed new rules for self-driving cars in December 2024.
 These rules aim to establish a voluntary national framework for the evaluation and oversight of vehicles equipped with automated driving systems (ADS).

-• One of the largest verdicts ($462 million) was rendered by a jury in 2024 in a truck accident case in St. Louis City.
-The jury found trailer manufacturer Wabash National Corporation responsible for the deaths of two young fathers killed when their car went underneath the rear of a trailer.
+• One of the largest verdicts ever was rendered by a jury in 2024 in a truck case in St. Louis City, delivering a $462 million verdict against Wabash National Corporation, finding the company responsible for the deaths of two young fathers killed in a truck accident.
+However, in March 2025, a St. Louis court reduced the punitive damages in the Wabash truck case from $450 million to $108 million.

 Emerging Trends